bm-khan/Unofficial-Anilist-Chrome-Extension/README.md

   - 'Toggle' will switch from displaying your anime list or your manga list
   - 'Search' will display whatever content on your list matches your search.
 As of now, only querying for the English and Romaji titles of media is supported
   - Click the '-' or '+' buttons to increment progress for a title

+## Notes
+  - Volumes for manga list items (including light novels) aren't supported, only chapters are shown
+  - If the total number of chapters/episodes isn't finalized on Anilist (for currently releasing media) a '?' is shown instead
+  - Sometimes things like episode numbers and images will load/update slowly
+  - The Chrome extension only shows items that you have listed as watching/reading on Anilist, If you complete something, it will dissappear from the menu when you reload it
+  - Adding items/removing items to your list isnt supported, only updating your watching/reading lists
+  - Changing the progress number directly is not yet supported